herewithme/simple-post-gmaps/readme.txt

 * 3.1.1
 	* Check WP_Ajax present or not before include file
+	* Add global maps shortcode configurator in the admin editor
+	* Externalize the javascipt for performances
+	* Add a search feld for centering the map in one location
 * 3.1
 	* Use maps V3 massively
 	* Clean code and use jquery for multiple global maps